 Historical survey of ancient Greece and Rome from Minoan civilization to the fall of the Roman Empire in the west.
-Particular attention to the role of religion in Greek and Roman societies and to political trends.
+Particular attention to political trends and the role of religion in Greek and Roman societies.
 Examination of textual and archaeological evidence.